Setting up OvrStream is easy.

 After launch, you will be greeted by the OvrStream interface.
 To get started, simply click on the "Open Scene button" and select a starter scene.

 You will see a selection of scenes to get you started.
 Select a scene to open it up.

 The scene will now start caching.
 The circles in the scene will begin filling up, once the circle icon turns green, the title has finished caching and can be played smoothly.

-Alternatively, you can open the library and hover over the graphics to preview them in real time.
+Alternatively, you can open the library and choose to work with inputs or designs.

 Click and drag a few of your favorites into the playlist to set up a scene.

 You can also browse designs by clicking on the Designs tab in the library.

 The Designs library includes all of the individual titles that make up a scene so you can mix and match designs form different scenes to make your own.

 You can click on a graphic in the Preview window and move it around to re-position it.
 You can also scale the graphic to make it bigger or smaller.

 You can also click on the Alert directly to edit Color and Text right from the Edit/Preview Window.